icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

     ```
     vitis_analyzer ./mmult.xclbin.run_summary
     ```
-- When you modify your HLS code, that will cause the hardware to change, and hence the following files(regenerated) will need to be copied to the `/media/sd-mmcblk0p1` directory
+- As stated in the note above, when you modify your HLS code, that will cause the hardware to change, and hence the following files(regenerated) will need to be copied to the `/media/sd-mmcblk0p1` directory
     ```